cmu-mars/cmu-robotics/documents/p2-cp1.md

 (e.g., running out of energy) and completion time (e.g., recharging more effectively with fewer disruptions to the mission).

+## Research Questions
+**RQ1**: Can the use of learning an accurate power model improve the score of mission comparing with using inaccurate model and no model?
++ There might be some cases that using an accurate model might tell us that we can finish a mission without going to the charge station and therefore score a better mission.
++ We would like to explore corner cases that an accurate model can provide us benefit by saving time, saving energy or both, and therefore hitting a better score in total
++ Using an inaccurate model might tell us that we can go to the target but the discharge is quicker (t^2) that what the robot expects (t) and therefore fail the mission
+- There might be some cases where the model tell us we need to go to the charging station, but we could finish the mission without going to the station

+**RQ2**: Can the use of learning an accurate power model improve the quality of adaptations?
++ There might be some cases where accurate model leads to the quality of the decisions made by the planner and analyzer.
+For example, an accurate model might trigger fewer adaptations, an accurate model might lead to a better decision making by not going too much to the charging station or going when it is needed.

+**RQ3**: Can the use of a model that is accurate for short horizon (i.e., t=[t_min, t_max/\alpha]) beneficial for accomplishing a mission comparing with a model that is more accurate for the longer horizon?

 ## Test Data